-- Use only the bundled USB cradle or the separately available special charger unit (BC-30L) to charge the special rechargeable lithium ion battery (NP-40).
+- Use only the bundled USB cradle to charge the special rechargeable lithium ion battery (NP-40).
 The battery cannot be charged using any other type of charger device.
 Attempting to use a different charger can result in unexpected accident. - Use only the AC adaptor that comes bundled with the camera.
 Never use any other type of AC adaptor.
-Use of the separately available AD-C30, AD-C40, AD-C620, or AD-C630 is not supported.